geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

 These instructions assume that the playbook and ansible are installed on a remote linux machine.

+the default location for all necessary files in Dropbox is: `/Dropbox/My Documents/Mac Ansible Restore`

 ## Initial configuration of a brand new Mac

 Before starting, I completed Apple's mandatory macOS setup wizard (creating a local user account, and optionally signing into my iCloud account).
 Once on the macOS desktop, I do the following (in order):